hanserino/curatedrunningpodcasts/_posts/podcasts/2023-11-01-ten-junk-miles.md

   - english
 publisher: 'Ten Junk Miles, LLC'
 description: >-
-  Scotty Kummer brings you lighthearted conversation by runners about their lives as runners and the issues that are interesting or important to them and guests of the show.
+  Scotty Kummer brings you lighthearted conversations with runners about their lives as runners and the issues that are interesting or important to them and guests of the show.
 ---